binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### We Have a Problem

-This is just one of those exercises that has to be tested. upon failure, some education/training and retesting will be required.
+This is just one of those exercises that has to be tested.
+Upon failure, some education/training and retesting will be required.

 ### It’s Just the Cleaner